 Through years of training and practice in the field of substance abuse, I have noticed some interesting gender differences.
 First, I have found that more men tend to seek substance abuse treatment than women.
 Second, I have noticed that often the core of what began the substance abuse problem is often different between men and women.
 Third, it has become evident that men and women do not always gain the same benefits from the same treatment approach.
-My blog this month explores these interplaying factors, as well as introducing treatment approaches that may better fit the needs of female clients.
+This month, my blog explores these interplaying factors and introduces addiction treatment approaches that may better fit the needs of female clients.

-“Surveys in the early 1980s estimated the male/female ratio of alcohol-use disorder as 5:1, in contrast to more recent surveys that report a ratio of 3:1” 1.
-Given these statistics, there is clearly a higher number of men seeking treatment for substance abuse.
-Supporting research, and my own clinical experience, shows that women may internalize more shame as part of their use, therefore making it less likely they will enter into treatment.
-For example, hormonal changes, body image issues, increased stress and stressors, or a history of trauma can all play into an individual’s perception of themselves and therefore willingness to seek treatment.
-So, it is not that there are less women who struggle with substance and alcohol use, but perhaps they are just less likely to ask for help.
+According to research, “Surveys in the early 1980s estimated the male/female ratio of alcohol-use disorder as 5:1, in contrast to more recent surveys that report a ratio of 3:1.”
+1 Given these statistics, there is clearly a higher number of men seeking treatment for substance abuse.
+Supporting research, and my own clinical experience as Manhattan clinical psychologist shows that women may internalize more shame as part of their use, therefore making it less likely they will enter into treatment.
+For example, hormonal changes, body image issues, increased stress, and stressors or a history of trauma can all play into an individual’s perception of themselves and therefore willingness to seek treatment.
+So, it is not that there are fewer women who struggle with substance and alcohol use, but perhaps they are just less likely to ask for help.

 I personally use different elements of DBT with nearly every person I work with, as I believe DBT skills can be beneficial for everyone (myself included!) in any given situation.
 DBT allows us to learn how to be more in touch with our emotions and control them in times of stress.
 Often times women that present to individual therapy for substance abuse disorders present with emotional dysregulation.
 Regardless of the reason behind their emotional regulation (any of the reasons mentioned above), I usually find that approaching therapy through a DBT skill-based lens is the ultimate first treatment approach.